 Yes it lacks air-conditioning on most of the lines (and only works half of the time on those chosen few)

 No it does not come cheap, compared to some others.

 But it is still one of the quickest ways to get from A to B when in London.
 And we do love it, even if we complain about it (we are Brits, that’s what we do).

 If you are a tourist in this city, chances are you will use it a lot and completely rely on it.

-So let me introduce some tube trivia and secrets of the underground to keep you entertained and busy during those rides.
+So let me introduce some tube trivia and secrets of the London Underground to keep you entertained and busy during those rides.